Bionic Wines

 Cayuse’s vineyards are located on the Oregon side of the Walla Walla AVA.
 The Cascade Mountains lie to the west, the Blue Mountains to the east, and the vineyards, planted on an ancient basaltic riverbed formed 13,000 years ago, are nestled in between.
 A year after planting his flagship Cailloux site, Baron planted the Coccinelle and En Cerise vineyards, followed by En Chamberlin and Armada vineyard in 2000 and 2001.
 More recently, he has gone even further, planting four single-stake vineyards with 12,100 vines per hectare using Champagne’s pre-phylloxera spacing.
 Grouped under the Horsepower label, the soils are worked by a team of five draught horses and, like all Cayuse’s vineyards, farmed according to an astrological sowing and planting calendar, and entirely without the use of herbicides, synthetic fertilizers, chemical insecticides or fungicides.

 Mirroring the great growers of France, the practice here is meticulous and uncompromising.
 Baron works with a team of 45, meaning no stone is left unturned; excuse the pun.
 Biodynamic since 2002, yields across the Cayuse and Horsepower vineyards are tiny and rarely exceed 30hl/ha.
-Not surprisingly, the Rhône varieties like Grenache and Syrah thrive in these familiar soils and the Mediterranean-esque climate.
+Not surprisingly, the Rhône varieties like Grenache and Syrah thrive in these familiar soils and the continental climate.
 As Baron’s practice is deeply inspired by old-school European tradition, then so is winemaker Elizabeth Bourcier’s approach in the cellar, where natural, whole-bunch fermentation in concrete and long aging in mostly worn foudres form the barebones of her hands-off approach.

 Mainly selling out on release to those lucky enough to be on the mailing list (with a small portion held back for sale to restaurants and wine merchants), Cayuse’s wines are unlike any other we ship.
 Despite their celebrity, don’t come here looking for instant gratification, ‘gobs of fruit’ or an easy ride.
 They are deep, savoury and thought-provoking, not to mention intensely complex, wines from a very unique terroir and an uncompromising grower.
 Like the great grower wines of Europe, they require patience, and they require food.